The Southland Theatres 1 & 2 was the first cinematic venue to operate at the SOUTHLAND mall. The twin venue showed first features in October 1970.

 Bethel Park and Upper St. Clair, Pennsylvania

-Charter tenants included Lerner Shops, Pup-A-Go-Go, Sun Drugs and an F.W.
+Eighty inline stores opened for business as part of the July 1965 grand opening.
+These included Lerner Shops, Pup-A-Go-Go, an (11,100- square foot) Sun Drugs and 1-level F.W.
 Woolworth 5 & 10.
-A & P and Giant Eagle supermarkets were located in a western Convenience Center annex.
-In all, there were eighty-two stores and services.
-The RKO-Stanley-Warner South Hills Village Theatre was built as an eastern outparcel of the mall and was dedicated July 19, 1966.
-Originally a single-screen house, it was eventually divided into five auditoria.
+A & P and Giant Eagle supermarkets, located in a freestanding strip center, were dedicated in October 1965.
+The RKO-Stanley-Warner South Hills Village Theatre was built as an eastern outparcel of the mall.
+This single-screen venue was dedicated on July 19, 1966 and was eventually divided into a five-screen multiplex.

-Rivals of SOUTH HILLS VILLAGE included CENTURY III MALL (1979) {5.6 miles east, in West Mifflin} and the upscale GALLERIA OF MOUNT LEBANON (1964 / 1988) {.8 mile north, in Mount Lebanon}.
-There was also PARKWAY CENTER MALL (1982) {5.4 miles north, in Pittsburgh proper}, but this was a smaller, community-class complex.
-Mention of VILLAGE SQUARE (1982) {.3 mile northeast, in Bethel Park} might also be in order.
-This bi-level, fully-enclosed complex -originally a mini-outlet shopping center- was demalled in 1997.
+Rivals of SOUTH HILLS VILLAGE included CENTURY III MALL (1979) {5.6 miles east, in West Mifflin} and the upscale GALLERIA OF MOUNT LEBANON (1964-1988) {.8 mile north, in Mount Lebanon}.
+There was also PARKWAY CENTER MALL (1982) {5.4 miles north, in Pittsburgh} and VILLAGE SQUARE (1982) {.3 mile northeast, in Bethel Park}.
+These were smaller, community-class shopping venues and provided no competition to SOUTH HILLS VILLAGE.

 Gimbels became the first SOUTH HILLS VILLAGE anchor to change nameplates.
-The store was shuttered in 1986.
-It was renovated and expanded (to 254,000 square feet) with a third level.
+The store was shuttered on August 23, 1986.
+It was renovated and expanded -to 254,000 square feet- with a third level.
 It re-opened, as a Pittsburgh-based Kaufmann's, on August 13, 1987.

-The mall now encompassed 1,087,400 leasable square feet.
+The Joseph Horne Company was acquired by Cincinnati's Federated Stores.
+Horne's locations were shuttered on August 29, 1994, The SOUTH HILLS VILLAGE unit was expanded with a third level (to 277,700 square feet).
+It re-opened, under the Columbus, Ohio-based Lazarus nameplate, on October 20, 1995.
+It was rebranded as Lazarus-Macy's on August 1, 2003 and was fully "Macy-ated" on February 6, 2005.
 After the Kaufmann's chain was absorbed by Federated Stores in 2005, the SOUTH HILLS VILLAGE location was sold to Reading, Pennsylvania-based Boscov's.
-They opened August 26, 2006 and closed in October 2008.
-The Joseph Horne Company ceased operations after its 1994 Federated Stores buyout.
-The SOUTH HILLS VILLAGE store was expanded with a third level (to 277,700 square feet).
-It re-opened, under the Columbus, Ohio-based Lazarus nameplate, on October 20, 1995.
-It was rebranded as Lazarus-Macy's on August 1, 2003 and was fully "Macy-ated" February 6, 2005.
+They opened a store on August 26, 2006 and closed in October 2008.

-SOUTH HILLS VILLAGE had been renovated during the 1990s.
+SOUTH HILLS VILLAGE was renovated during the early1990s.
 The first phase of a 15 million dollar face lift was completed in July 1993.
 Entrances were rebuilt and the mall refurbished with new ceilings, skylights, landscaping and marble flooring.
 Moreover, a new escalator and glass elevator were installed in Center Court.

 By this time, SOUTH HILLS VILLAGE had become one of the most upscale shopping centers in the metro area.
 It was acquired by the Indianapolis-based Simon Property Group in 1997.
 The 5-plex cinema closed in August 1997.
 It was razed and replaced by the Carmike South Hills Village 10.
 Its first features were shown on July 10, 1998.